mmcgrana/spine/readme.md

 ## Options

-When initializing the client, you can specify the Redis URL:
+When initializing the client, you can specify the Beanstalkd URL:

     (def sp (spine/init {:url "beanstalkd://queues.myapp.com:9000"}))